 About the grants

+Funding will support the development of research, development and commercialisation infrastructure that supports the next wave of low emissions technologies.
 Priority areas are guided by the NSW Office of the Chief Scientist and Engineer’s NSW Decarbonisation Innovation Study and include:

 - electrification and energy systems – accelerating renewable energy solutions and supporting the uptake of electrification in other sectors